What is MLD

 - Clothing, shoes or jewellery (such as rings or watches) feeling tighter than usual.

-This condition can cause additional pain, discomfort and anxiety, however, it can also be successfully treated and managed by a non invasive therapy called, Manual Lymphatic Drainage (MLD).
+This condition can cause additional pain, discomfort and anxiety, however, it can also be successfully treated and managed by non invasive Manual Lymphatic Drainage (MLD).

-Please see above re how MLD can help with the treatment of Lymphodema post breast cancer .
+Please see above re how MLD can help with the treatment of Lymphoedema post breast cancer .